 First Triumph: One of the gemstones on the sword’s pommel (determined randomly) repairs itself.
 Once repaired, a gem can be activated as an immediate action once per day to make the sword’s wielder immune to a single effect of a particular type, as described below, just before she would be affected by it.
 She must choose to activate the gem before attempting any save or other defense against the effect.
 The black gem protects against negative energy, the red gem protects against fire effects,the pink gem protects against mind-affecting effects, and the green gem protects against poison effects.

 Second Triumph: Koriana’s Blade is a +3 defending longsword.
-Another randomly chosen gem repairs itself.
+Black gem repairs itself.

 Fashioned to surround the wearer’s eyes and cover the forehead and cheekbones, this mask is made of porcelain inset with blue and green gems and decorated with golden filigree.
 When donned, the mask seems to disappear, leaving its golden patterns as tattoos on the wearer’s face and coloring one of the wearer’s eyes green and the other blue.
 The wearer can remove the mask normally, causing it to appear as a porcelain mask once again.
 The wearer gains a +2 competence bonus on Sense Motive checks and can use comprehend languages once per day.